skupperproject/refdog/input/commands/connector/create.md

   It can optionally include a client certificate and key for mutual TLS.

-  This option is used when setting up client-to-router TLS encryption.
+  This option is used when setting up router-to-server TLS encryption.

   <table class="fields"><tr><th>Platforms</th><td>Kubernetes, Docker, Podman, Systemd</td></table>